 Shit.
 I don’t even know how I’m supposed to hide.
 If they’re a mile up the road then hopefully that means three minutes, max.
 Now isn’t the time for them to be careful drivers.
 My best bet right now is to just run and dodge until they get here.

 The orb swiveled around and I swear it looked right at me.
 The head with the mouth moved down towards me, extending on the neck as it came down toward me, almost bending completely backwards to reach where I was underneath it.
 While it was doing that, one of the tentacled heads reached around from the side, like it was trying to close me in.

 The landscape was leveled.
-Where buildings once stood there were now just ruins.
+Where buildings once stood, there were now just ruins.
 These things overran the land, devouring anything they can find.
-They seemed to move off some sort of hive mind, all going toward the same goal.
+Their movements seemed to be determined by some sort of hive mind, all going toward the same goal.
 They were hungry, and we were the next buffet.

 I snapped out of it and faced down the maw in front of me.
 I couldn’t run to the right because of the tentacles.
 The highway barrier was on my left.
 Nowhere to go but behind me and even then I didn’t know how fast those teeth would move.
 I had to do something.